 The IMDb Top 250 is a fascinating, albeit flawed, creature and I grabbed a static copy sometime in mid-2004 to work through.
 I've kept that up over the years, though I've never managed to watch everything on the list.
-Over the last few years, I've hovered between the 200 and 210 mark, though I'm a little lower now.
+For a while, I was hovering between the 200 and 210 mark, though I'm a little lower now, in the high 170s.

 Some flaws are still obvious, of course.
 This is based on popular voting, so it's open to the tyranny of the majority.
 It's not too surprising to find a strong bias towards recent pictures, especially big Hollywood blockbusters which leap into the list on release and then slowly (or quickly) drop back out again.

-What I found over time, though, is that it holds up pretty well.
-As I write, for instance, I'm keeping track of my ratings in 38 different official lists.
-My rating is currently highest for the American Film Institute's 100 Years...
-100 Movies list, where I've rated 79 of those 100 films for an average, in my system, of 6.67 out of a maximum of 7.
-However, I've rated 207 of the films in the IMDb Top 250 for an average of 6.68, so, from an entirely personal and an 80%-ish complete standpoint, the IMDb list is 'better' than the AFI's (and, to a varying degree of completion, the other 37 lists I'm following).
+What I found over time, though, is that it holds up pretty well, with my average rating for the IMDb Top 250 higher than that for the AFI's 100 Years...
+100 Movies list.
+From an entirely personal and an 80%-ish complete standpoint, the IMDb list is 'better' than the AFI's (and, to a varying degree of completion, the other few dozen lists I'm tracking).
 That still seems odd to me, but data doesn't lie.
-[Edit: maybe it does, as I'm finding that the AVERAGE function in LibreOffice isn't behaving properly.]

 So, in order to keep an eye on this data, I started grabbing a fresh copy of the IMDb Top 250 every New Years Day, starting in 2013.
 That allows me to see how that data changes annually.
 I'm sharing that data on pages here for wider reference: